Cajac/picoCTF-Writeups/picoGym_Exclusive/Reverse_Engineering/Picker_III.md

 ### Rewrite the function table to get the encoded flag

-Now, lets try to overwrite the function table
+Now, let's try to overwrite the function table
 ```
 ==> 3
 Please enter variable name to write: func_table